 ) during daytime hours, with a focus on detecting mist netting activity and limesticks are recorded if they are found while searching for mist nets.
 The squares selected are stratified to ensure a representative coverage of areas under SBA Administration and the Republic of Cyprus.

 The surveillance programme is undertaken in close co-operation with the competent authorities of the Republic of Cyprus (the Game & Fauna Service and the Cyprus Police Anti-poaching unit) and the SBA Police.
 When trapping paraphernalia is found, the BirdLife Cyprus team contacts the relevant enforcement authorities and reports its findings on the same day.
-It should be noted that the BirdLife Cyprus never enters private and fenced properties, never confronts suspected trappers and never removes trapping paraphernalia.
+It should be noted that the BirdLife Cyprus never enters private and fenced properties.

 The BirdLife Cyprus surveillance programme is funded by RSPB (BirdLife in UK) and NABU (BirdLife in Germany).